SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 7 - Putting it all together - Smooth Local Planning/Module 7 - Putting it all together - Smooth Local Planning.md

 The field of optimization is a wonderfully rich area of study which we cannot explore in detail in this specialization.
 The SciPy optimized library covers a handful of some of the most popular optimization algorithms making them easily accessible and ensuring reasonable efficiency in their implementation.
 Many of the implemented optimization methods have a similar structure in terms of what type of parameters they require.
 So to abstract this away into a simple interface, the SciPy optimized library contains a generic minimize function. ![1565784958799](assets/1565784958799.png)

-Some examples of the available optimization methods include conjugate gradient, Nelder-Mead, dogleg, and BFGS.
+Some examples of the available optimization methods include `conjugate gradient`, `Nelder-Mead`, `dogleg`, and `BFGS`.
 For more details on these methods, see the links in the supplemental materials.
 The specific optimization algorithm run by the library will depend on the method parameter that you pass to this function.
 The method parameter will also determine which additional parameters the optimization algorithm requires.
-For example, in the L-BFGS-B algorithm that we'll use, we require not only the model to minimize, but also the models Jacobian and variable bounds.
+For example, in the `L-BFGS-B` algorithm that we'll use, we require not only the model to minimize, but also the models Jacobian and variable bounds.

 ```python
 result = sp.minimize(objective_function, x_0, method='L-BFGS-B',